imangareeboo/DHExercise2/index.md

 Thursday March 2nd, 2023

 I actually really enjoy messing with HTML pages, even though it can be annoying when it doesn't work just because you left one little sign off.
 However, I think it was instructive to have an exercise in class like this.
-I will say that prepping for this exercise left me going like this :weary: :scream: :anguished: :dizzy_face:
+I will say that prepping for this exercise left me going like this 😩 😱 😧 😵

-However, now that I'm done, I can happily express myself this way :triump: :triump: :triumph: :satisfied: :satisfied: :satisfied:
+However, now that I'm done, I can happily express myself this way 😤 😤 😤 😆 😆 😆

 ## Links to the exercises done today